flipz357/AMR-World/README.md

-# Overview of free AMR tools and resources
+# Overview AMR tools and resources

 An overview over available tools for doing all kinds of tasks on AMR graphs.
 Requirements to be included